dhBxnny/Bxnny-Commissions/INFO.md

 Please, note that nothing in this world is not perfect, therefore the VPS (Virtual Private Server) where I host the bots I create can have a downtime, and it is nothing I can fix, sadly.

+Looking on how to order?
+You may fill in this form [here](https://form.jotformeu.com/wwenoticias51/custom-bot-request) and you will be notified when I have checked up your form.

 ## Questions?
 Concerns?
 If you do have any questions or concerns, please do not hesitate to reach me out on Discord through the direct messages feature.

-Looking on how to order from me?
-Contact me on Discord and we will talk about how you wish your bot to be.